enomsg/vim-haskellConcealPlus/README.md

 ### How to use it
 Very easy!
 Just define a global variable with the configuration.
 Possible keys are 'operator', 'identifier' and 'pattern'.
+Also, set the `conceallevel` and `concealcursor` options accordingly.

 ```
 let g:haskell_conceal_definitions = {